I Can’t Clean My Home Without the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs

 There are two other versions of the Pet Hair Eraser on the market, the corded model and the alternate cordless version with the same name.
 Neither of the alternate models have the same functionality or battery life of this version, however, and are not as highly rated.

-Though it can’t compare to the suction power of an upright vacuum and doesn’t have the stain fighting abilities of other Bissell handhelds like the Pet Stain Eraser, it is a mighty little tool for fur, dirt, pet food and any other dry debris that might be lurking in your home.
+Though it can’t compare to the suction power of an upright vacuum, it is a mighty little tool for fur, dirt, pet food and any other dry debris that might be lurking in your home.
 Alongside a dependable pet odor remover like Angry Orange, it’s an easy way to quickly clean pet messes.
 Even if you don’t have pets, this vacuum would be a good choice as a car vacuum or to clean up after kids.

 Where to buy the Bissell Pet Hair Eraser